9viz/QuantumDynamicsCLI.jl/docs/src/documentation/ParseInput.md

 representation of the path amplitude tensor are the two parameters that are used for controlling the accuracy.
 The default values of these two parameters are
 $10^{-10}$ and $1000$ respectively.

+#### Semiclassical Simulations
+There are principally two mapping Hamiltonian based semiclassical methods that one can choose: the Meyer-Miller-Stock-Thoss mapping based linearized semiclassics and PLDM, and the spin-mapping based versions of these.
+To use these methods, say `method = "$METHOD"` where `$METHOD` is one of:
+- `LSC` or `PLDM` for the fully or partially linearized semiclassical dynamics using MMST mapping for the system degrees of freedom
+- `Spin-LSC` or `Spin-PLDM` for the corresponding spin-mapped variants

+As these methods perform a Monte-Carlo average to calculate the reduced density matrix, the following parameters must be set for all these methods:
+- `num_bins`: the number of independent bins to calculate the average and standard deviation of the observables with
+- `num_mc`: the number of trajectories for each bin

+Apart from this, the spin-mapped semiclassical methods offer the choice of choosing the corresponding Stratonovich--Weyl kernel to use for transformation of the Hamiltonian of the system and the initial (reduced) density matrix.
+This is set by the `SW_transform` keyword, and the supported values are `QTransform`, `PTransform` and `WTransform`.
+By default, Spin-LSC uses `QTransform` and Spin-PLDM uses `WTransform`. **NOTE:** Spin-PLDM performs poorly with P and Q Stratonovich--Weyl kernels.

+Focused initial sampling is only supported by Spin-LSC at the moment.
+Moreover, only `rho0` of the form $\ket{n}\bra{n}$ are supported currently.
+Focused sampling may be enabled for such initial reduced density matrices and Spin-LSC by setting the `focused_sampling` parameter to `true`.

+These methods _must_ specify the number of discrete oscillators for each `bath` mode via the `num_osc` parameter as specified in the [Bath Hamiltonian](@ref) section above.